-Otherwise, you can tour the cellars and vineyard in the heart of the protected La Geria area.
+Otherwise, you can (and should) tour the cellars, museum and vineyard in the heart of the protected La Geria area.
 There’s also a wine bar on-site to sample the fruits of the facility’s labours (dad joke alert).

 Be Wowed at Mirador De Guinate

-If gorgeous views from up on high are what you crave, Mirador de Guinate offers them in abundance.
-Perched 500 metres above the sea on the cliffs of Risco de Famara, you’ll see gorgeous views of the Chinijo Archipelago and churning Atlantic Ocean.
+The Mirador de Guinate is perched 500 metres above the sea on the cliffs of Risco de Famara, boasting gorgeous views of the Chinijo Archipelago and churning Atlantic Ocean.

 You can even see past La Graciosa island to Montaña Clara and Alegranza in the distance – lying before you is the European Union’s largest marine reserve, about 70,000 hectares.

 There’s also a wall separating the viewpoint from the abyss with a mosaic that bears the words “déjate llevar”, which in English translates to “let yourself be carried away”.

 It’s often cold here, so bring a jacket.
 Also, don’t come before 11 am as it’s usually foggy, so the view won’t be worth much.